HananeNadi/Youtube_data_pipeline/README.md

 - **Likes**: The number of likes for the video.
 - **Comments**: The total number of comments for the video.

+## Tools Used 🛠️

+This project utilized the following technologies and tools:

+- **YouTube Data API**: Leveraged to extract data from YouTube channels and videos.
+- **Python**: Used for data extraction, transformation, and integration into the ETL pipeline.
+- **PySpark**: Employed for large-scale data processing and transformation tasks.
+- **AWS S3**: Used for data storage and management in a scalable and cost-effective manner.
+- **Apache Airflow**: Utilized to orchestrate the ETL pipeline and manage workflow scheduling.
+- **Docker**: Facilitated the creation of containerized environments for consistent deployment.
+- **AWS QuickSight**: Implemented for data visualization and dashboard creation to analyze insights.

 ## Data Pipeline
 ![ec](https://github.com/user-attachments/assets/b2fbcaee-10f5-4702-ad44-4a4957c7aa25)